puppetlabs/puppet-docs/source/puppet/5.0/config_important_settings.markdown

 >
 > This is basically a historical accident.
 Due to the way Puppet's code is arranged, the settings system was always the easiest way to publish global constants that are dynamically initialized on startup.
 This means a lot of things have crept in there regardless of whether they needed to be configurable.

-## Getting new features early

-We've added improved behavior to Puppet, but some of it can't be enabled by default until a major version boundary, since it changes things that some users might be relying on.
-But if you know your site won't be affected, you can enable some of it today.

-* [`trusted_server_facts`][trusted_server_facts] (Puppet master/apply only) --- Set this setting to `true` to take advantage of the `$server_facts` variable, which contains a hash of server-side facts that cannot be overwritten by client-side facts.
-* [`strict_variables = true`][strict_variables] (Puppet master/apply only) --- This makes uninitialized variables cause parse errors, which can help squash difficult bugs by failing early instead of carrying undef values into places that don't expect them.
-This one has a strong chance of causing problems when you turn it on, so be wary, but it will eventually improve the general quality of Puppet code.
-This will be enabled by default in Puppet 5.0.

 ## Settings for agents (all nodes)